gdeol4/Geosegmentation_model/README.md

 ## Finalizing a model

-When comparing the two models where one uses only Log_Wealth_Accumulation and the other only Log_Balance, the model with Log_Balance results in the higher R-squared score (0.151006) and an acuracy only one correct prediction short of the Log_Wealth_Accumulation accuracy (8127 vs 8128).
+When comparing the two models where one uses only Log_Wealth_Accumulation and the other only Log_Balance, the model with Log_Balance results in the higher R-squared score (0.151006) and an accuracy only one correct prediction short of the Log_Wealth_Accumulation accuracy (8127 vs 8128).

 # Which variables have the most impact?

-In order to determine which variablea are the most important in determiening the banks churn rates, the odds ratios for each coefficient need to be caluclated
+In order to determine which variables are the most important in determining the banks churn rates, the odds ratios for each coefficient need to be calculated.

 ## Calculating the odds ratio